top of page

 The Global Coalition for Radiotherapy has been conducting interviews with hospitals and oncology centers in Ukraine since the start of the war to address the needs for our colleagues and cancer patients.

-On 12 August 2022 GCR’s Director of Communications, Darien Laird, interviewed members of the Ohmatdyt Children’s Hospital administration and medical staff to get a glimpse of how the war is affecting their day to day operations.
+On 12 August 2022 GCR’s Director of Communications, Darien Laird, interviewed members of the Okhmatdyt Children’s Hospital administration and medical staff to get a glimpse of how the war is affecting their day to day operations.

 The interview panelists included:

-• Bohdana Bachynska, Senior Radiation Treatment Therapist, Ohmatdyt Children’s Hospital
+• Bohdana Bachynska, Senior Radiation Treatment Therapist, Okhmatdyt Children’s Hospital

-Ohmatdyt is the largest children's hospital in Ukraine, whose department of pediatrics radiation therapy is the first and only one in Ukraine, treating an average of 150 patients annually.
+Okhmatdyt is the largest children's hospital in Ukraine, whose department of pediatrics radiation therapy is the first and only one in Ukraine, treating an average of 150 patients annually.

 “The main and most important challenge in our work is that the country is in a state of war and that we have at least five to ten air alarms every day and we don't know if a missile will hit us, or if there will be an explosion, if children will die or not.
-This is the main difficulty.” - Zhovnir Volodymyr Apollinariovych, Ohmatdyt General Director
+This is the main difficulty.” - Zhovnir Volodymyr Apollinariovych, Okhmatdyt General Director

 During the interview, the panelists addressed how they have managed challenges, how their patient demographics and care have evolved, and what the global community can do to lend support.

-ohmadtyt children's hospital interview
+okhmadtyt children's hospital interview

 GCR